What video player are most publishers using?

 Brightcove

 Brightcove’s video publishing and monetization offerings are geared towards large publishers with high traffic and huge content catalogs.
-The Brightcove product suite caters to all of the requirements for video content publishing from basic content playback to content hosting, content ingestion, advanced analytics & marketing tools.
+The Brightcove product suite caters to all of the requirements for video content publishing, from basic content playback to content hosting, content ingestion, advanced analytics, and marketing tools.

-This will help reduce the number of moving parts, thereby eliminating any compatibility issues and increase reliability.
-Some of the biggest brands such as Ford, BBC, Oracle, Condenast, and GoDaddy use the Brightcove suite for their publishing needs.
+This will help reduce the number of moving parts, eliminating compatibility issues and increasing reliability.
+Some of the biggest brands, such as Ford, BBC, Oracle, Condenast, and GoDaddy, use the Brightcove suite for their publishing needs.

 Features include: